The word testosterone is sometimes used in everyday language to excuse or explain behavior or characteristics regarded specifically as male.

 Men worry more than their female partners about penis size...

-Testosterone has been implicated in obesity and metabolic risk factors - lowering levels of the hormone are accompanied by an increase in body mass index and waist circumference.
+Testosterone has been implicated in obesity and metabolic risk factors - declining levels of the hormone are typically accompanied by an increase in body mass index and waist circumference.
 Researchers have also found links between low testosterone, cardiovascular risk and insulin resistance.10

 Recent developments on testosterone